ultimatezen/resume/input/resume.en.md

 Worked with a team to build and maintain WAP sites for multiple mobile carriers in the European market.
 Developed web portals to provide BtoS contents and promote WAP services.
 Created tools and applications for internal usage.
-Helped released global company website when deadline was shortened by two months.
+Helped released global company website when the deadline was shortened by two months.
 Part of newly formed team to expand product into Europe.

 ### Vicarious Visions (Troy, NY USA) 2005/08 - 2005/10